jescarter/Assignment2/README.md

 ## API Demo Application

--This is a zip code lookup API demo using the free API at zippopotam.us.
+- This is a zip code lookup API demo using the free API at zippopotam.us.
--The program outputs the results from a preset request for zip code 27214 to the console, but also provides an endpoint for customer requests.
+- The program outputs the results from a preset request for zip code 27214 to the console, but also provides an endpoint for customer requests.
--The endpoint is available to test at:
+- The endpoint is available to test at:
  * http://localhost:8080/apidemo/whereis

 ### Parameters: